Nuclear Medicine Technologist

 Become a Cardiac Sonographer

-Cardiac sonographers use diagnostic medical imaging equipment to determine how well a patient’s heart is or is not working.
+Cardiac sonographers use diagnostic medical imaging equipment to determine whether a patient’s heart is working or not.
 They must have a good bedside manner to comfort anxious patients while still obtaining high-quality images.
-After a procedure, they must summarize findings in a written report for the physician.
+After a procedure, they must summarize the findings in a written report for the physician.

 • Typical Education: Associate’s, bachelor’s, or certificate